-David Kass, Tyser Teaching Fellow, Senior Fellow Center for Financial Policy
+David Kass, Clinical Professor & Senior Fellow, Center for Financial Policy

 Dr. David Kass received his Ph.D. in Business Economics from Harvard University and has published articles in corporate finance, industrial organization, and health economics.
-He currently teaches Advanced Financial Management and Business Finance, and is the Faculty Champion for the Sophomore Wall Street Fellows.
+He currently teaches Advanced Financial Management and Business Finance, and is the Faculty Champion for the Sophomore Finance Fellows.
 Prior to joining the faculty of the Smith School in 2004, he held senior positions with the Federal Government (Federal Trade Commission, General Accounting Office, Department of Defense, and the Bureau of Economic Analysis).
 Dr. Kass has recently appeared on Bloomberg TV, CNBC, PBS Nightly Business Report, Maryland Public Television, Business News Network TV (Canada), American Public Media's Marketplace Radio, and WYPR Radio (Baltimore), and has been quoted on numerous occasions by Bloomberg News and The Wall Street Journal, where he has primarily discussed Warren Buffett and Berkshire Hathaway.
 He has also launched a Smith School “Warren Buffett” blog.
 Dr. Kass has accompanied MBA students on trips to Omaha for private meetings with Warren Buffett, and Finance Fellows to Berkshire Hathaway’s annual meetings.
 He is an officer of the Harvard Business School Club of Washington, DC, and is a member of the investment and budget committees of a local nonprofit organization.
-Dr. Kass received a Smith School “Top 15% Teaching Award” for the 2009-2010 academic year.
+Dr. Kass received a Smith School "Krowe Teaching Award for 2015", a "Distinguished Teaching Award (Top 10%) for 2014-2015, and a "Top 15% Teaching Award for the 2009-2010 academic year."